What does your service cover?

 If we can show an improved result we would outline the steps involved and how much it will cost.
 It is at your discretion if you wish to proceed with our services beyond that point.

-Prior to the financial consultation you will be sent a budget and asked to fill it in as best you can.
-You would send this back to our office at least 48 hours prior to the consultation to allow your Consultant to prepare.
-We expect you to spend around 30 minutes filling in the budget.
+Prior to the financial consultation you will be asked to complete a 3-step financial profile in our online client portal Nestegg, as best you can. and at least 24 hours prior to your consultation to allow your Consultant to prepare.
+We expect you to spend around 30 minutes filling this in.
 If you are unsure where your money is actually being spent just leave the costs blank and we will work through together in your financial consultation.

 Is the Financial Consultation FREE?